 On 1 January 2017, new Responsible Service of Gaming (RSG) training was introduced for Victorian gaming venue staff.

 The training equips gaming venue staff with the knowledge and skills they need to ensure that gaming is provided responsibly.

 As part of the training requirements, two modules will need to be completed by gaming venue staff.
-Module 1 is an online course hosted by the State and module 2 will be delivered face-to-face to staff in gaming venues.
+Module 1 is an online course hosted by the State and module 2 is delivered face-to-face to staff in gaming venues.

 Module 1 must be completed within one month of commencing work in a gaming venue and module 2 must be completed within six months of commencing work in a gaming venue.

 You can access both module 1 and module 3 training from the Responsible Service of Gaming Training website.

 The Foundation's Venue Support Program will deliver the face-to-face training modules within gaming venues with provision made for video-conferencing given COVID-19 restrictions.

-For further information about module 2 or to confirm the details of the venue support worker allocated to your gaming venue, please contact the Foundation on (03) 9452 2656 or email Brett Hetherington.
+For further information about face-to-face training or to confirm the details of the venue support worker allocated to your gaming venue, please contact the Foundation on (03) 9452 2656 or email Brett Hetherington.

-The Foundation will also run face-to-face responsible service of gaming training sessions at our offices in North Melbourne.
+The Foundation will also run face-to-face responsible service of gaming training sessions.
 See session dates and times.

 Ordering brochures through the Victorian Responsible Gambling Foundation